Cimpress-MCP/Tiger-HAL/CONTRIBUTING.md

 - Restore NuGet dependencies: `dotnet restore`
 - Build the entire solution: `dotnet build`
-- Run all unit tests: `dotnet test`
+- Run all unit tests: `dotnet test ./unit/Test.csproj`
 - Pack for publishing: `dotnet pack -o "$(pwd)/artifacts"`

 The parameter `--configuration` (shortname `-c`) can be supplied to the `build`, `test`, and `pack` steps with the following meaningful values: